 Q: Why is it scary?

-I believe that it’s scary because it’s hard to see what you should be doing.
+A: It can be hard to see what exactly you should be doing.
 And when you don’t have a clear understanding of what to measure or how to measure it, that quickly becomes overwhelming.
+Measures from many different courses need to be aggregated in very specific ways.

 Q: Why is there so much confusion if these things are measured often?

-Some schools do a test at the end to measure one of the competencies.
-Some schools do a portfolio.
-They have to make decisions on how they’re going to measure and then they have to define, in the coursework, they have to define the actual assignments and explain how those assignments are actually going to prove the student has competency in this area.
+But, they don’t have to do it that way.
+For example, some schools do a test at the end or ask students to create a portfolio to measure competencies.
+All schools have to make decisions on how they’re going to measure the competencies and then they have to define the forms, assignments or test questions that will be used to prove the student has competency in each area.

 There’s a lot of thought before you get to crunching the numbers that is hard.